L-Blondy/up-fetch/README.md

 The url search params. \
 Can be a string, object or [entries][entries]. \
+Params of type string remain *as is*, meaning that the user is responsible for encoding/serialization.
-The default [serializeParams](#serializeparams-upfetch-createfetcher) implementation being based on the [URLSearchParams API][URLSearchParams], only non-nested objects and primitive entries are properly serialized by default. \
-To support nested objects, a custom [serializeParams](#serializeparams-upfetch-createfetcher) implementation is required. \
+Non-nested objects and primitive entries are properly serialized by default.
+To add support for nested objects, a custom [serializeParams](#serializeparams-upfetch-createfetcher) implementation is required. \
-This option is not available on `createFetcher`

 **Example:**